 note: adopted 2011; the anthem was selected in a national contest

-Spain name: "Himno Nacional Espanol" (National Anthem of Spain)
+name: "Himno Nacional Espanol" (National Anthem of Spain)

 lyrics/music: none/unknown